tariqnaseem333/Vue-Learning-Journey/README.md

 1.)
 Learned JavaScript Concepts Required in Vue\
 2.)
 Made a Loading Spinner in Blog project\
 3.)
 Made a web form in Blog Project\
 4.)
-Send a post request to add data to json file in blog project\
+Send a post request to add data to json file in blog project

+### Day-11: Learning
+1.)
+Learned useRouter and use Route in Composition API\
+2.)
+Created a Tag Cloud and Tag Route in Blog Project 3.)